External terminologies

 This has some consequences, especially for users who are using SPHN ICD-10-GM 2023 but might be relying on the BfArM ICD-10-GM Browser (https://www.dimdi.de/static/de/klassifikationen/icd/icd-10-gm/kode-suche/htmlgm2023/).

-For any questions or concerns, please contact the SPHN Data Coordination Center (DCC) at dcc@sib.swiss.
+For any question or comment, please contact the SPHN DCC FAIR Data Team at fair-data-team@sib.swiss.

 Information for use in data science